 Protect yourself from secondhand smoke

-There is no law to stop people smoking in their own home, but since October 1st 2015 it has been against the law to smoke in your car if there are people under 18 years old travelling in it.
+There is no law to stop people smoking in their own home, but since October 1st 2015 it has been against the law to smoke in a car if there are people under 18 years old travelling in it.

 Some adults think that if they smoke out of a window in the house or car, it protects other people from their secondhand smoke.
 They are wrong.
 Some of the smoke always comes back in.